drebob24/pricer/README.md

 ## Limitations

-Most obviously since this relies on scraping, scaling to a more used program would run into results with http requests.
+Most obviously since this relies on scraping, scaling to a more used program would run into problems with http requests.
 Also any changes to the used web sources could easy break the program.

 Price Comparisons need to be made a lot more robust to fully work for a large shopping list.